TARGENE/targene-pipeline/docs/src/nextflow_params.md

 - `NB_SVP_ESTIMATORS` (optional, default: 100): Number of sieve variance estimates per curve.
 Setting this value to 0 results in skipping sieve variance correction.
 - `MAX_SVP_THRESHOLD` (optional, default: 0.9): Variance estimates are computed for tau ranging from 0 to MAX_SVP_THRESHOLD
 - `PVAL_THRESHOLD` (optional, default: 0.05): To save computation time and disk, only parameters with a p-value below this threshold are considered for sieve variance correction.
-- `SVP_ESTIMATOR_KEY` (optional, default: "TMLE"): The estimator to use for Sieve Variance Plateau correction.
+- `ESTIMATOR_KEY` (optional, default: "TMLE"): The estimator to use for Sieve Variance Plateau correction.

 ## [Tweaking additional behaviour](@ref)